pdhoward/awstest/README.md

-# React Application with JWT Authentication
+# React Application, JWT Authentication and AWS deployment

 ### Overview

 This is an example application that serves an ExpressJS JSON api to a React client application.
 The React application is configured for a basic JWT authentication flow **WITHOUT** using redux.
-Great for those of you that are somewhat familiar with Node, Express, and Mongoose, but want to see an implementation of React + React Router with JWT authentication.
+This is a basic auth model used by developers for Strategic Machines products and clients.

 The React client app could easily be restructured to keep current user information in a Redux Store.

-Give it a shot!
+Note that ebextensions and eb config files are included, providing a model for deployment to AWS via the eb cli.

 ### Installation + Development